 John Wick’s Kill Count

 For John Wick, offing someone is as natural as breathing.
-So, it comes to no surprise that he has managed to rack up quite a body count throughout his three-film outings.
+So, it comes as no surprise that he has managed to rack up quite a body count throughout his three-film outings.
 In the first film, Wick has a kill count of 77.
 He went full bore in the second with 128 kills and dialed it a bit back with 94 in the third.

 That’s a total of 299 kills on-screen, and with a fourth installment on the horizon, you can bet that number will continue ticking upwards.